nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Vimification is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Vimification is a **vim-like desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI)while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Vimification can get your task management tasks done faster than traditional GUI apps.
 However, for users that are not fast typers or are unfamiliar with vim, we also provide a Graphical User interface (GUI) to assist you.

 ## Table of Contents